benyue1978/next-dynamic-forms/packages/next-dynamic-forms/README.md

 ### Q: Can you provide pre-made adapters?

-**A**: We are considering providing:
+**A**: We provide:

-- Template code generators
+- `createBasicAdapter`: For projects without i18n
-- Adapter examples for common UI libraries
+- `createNextJSAdapter`: For Next.js + next-intl projects
-- More simplified APIs
+- Core components for custom implementations

 ### Q: How to reduce boilerplate code?